 - How to get to Port Douglas

-- The best time to go to Port Douglas
+- The best time of year to visit Port Douglas

 1. Watch the sunset at Rex Smeal Park

-This cute beachside park has become renowned as a viewing site for Port Douglas’ sensational sunsets.
+If you thought the Great Barrier Reef was stunning, this cute beachside park has become renowned as a viewing site for Port Douglas’ sensational sunsets.
 Prepare to witness the most vivid shades of pink and purple as the sun stains the sky with its final rays of light.
-Throw in the soundtrack of the waves stroking the sand in front of you and you have one of the most magical experiences you’ll ever encounter.
+Throw in the soundtrack of the waves stroking the sand in front of you, and you have one of the most magical experiences you’ll ever encounter.

-If you can plan it so that your trip to Port Douglas includes a Sunday, you will be able to enjoy the fabulous Sunday Market.
-This buzzing market is brimming with gorgeous handicrafts, fresh juice, food, clothing and a bunch of other wonderful treasures.
-It is open from 8 am until 1.30 pm so get there early to make the most of it.
+If you plan it so that your trip to Port Douglas includes a Sunday, you can enjoy the fabulous Sunday Market.
+The famous Port Douglas Markets is brimming with gorgeous handicrafts, fresh juice, food, clothing, and a bunch of other wonderful treasures.
+It is open from 8 am until 1.30 pm, so get there early to make the most of it.
 Then head back in the evening to enjoy the sunset.

 2. Go shopping at Macrossan Street

-Macrossan Street is the number one Port Douglas shopping destination and for this very reason, it is always swarming with life.
+If you can’t make it to the famous Port Douglas Market, then head to Macrossan Street, which is the number one Port Douglas shopping destination.
+It is always swarming with life.
 As you might imagine, being a beachside town, there are plenty of flip-flops and swimsuits for sale on this lively street.
 However, they are far from the only things on offer here.

 There are also plenty of restaurants here for when hunger calls.
 It isn’t hard to get carried away and spend a whole day (and the best part of your budget) here.
 If you have the willpower not to drain your entire bank account, this is a great place to visit.

-4 Mile Beach got its name, unsurprisingly and slightly unimaginatively, because it is four miles in length.
-But, don’t let its boring name put you off.
-4 Mile Beach is one of the main attractions in Port Douglas and for good reason.
 It is the kind of beach you see on postcards or promo material for tropical getaways.
-The kind of thing you find plastered all over Instagram with #nofilter proudly captioning it.
+The type of thing you find plastered all over Instagram with #nofilter proudly captioning it.

 And it’s true.
 You really don’t need a filter to enhance the beauty of this Port Douglas beach.
 It does that all by itself.
-With turquoise water and pearly, powder sand, there’s nothing not to love about this place.
+With turquoise water and pearly, powder sand, there’s nothing not to love about one of the best free things to do in Port Douglas.
 If you’ve got the energy, walk the entire length of it and soak up its magnificence as you go.
-If you get too hot during the walk, simply hop into the sea to cool off, just watch out for the kite surfers.
+If you get too hot during the stroll, simply hop into the sea to cool off.
+Just watch out for the kite surfers.

-You can swim at 4 Mile Beach all year round, but there are sometimes saltwater crocodiles around so keep an eye for them.
+You can swim at Four Mile Beach all year round, but saltwater crocodiles are sometimes around, so keep an eye out for them.
 There are lifeguards patrolling the beach who will let you know if there have been any sightings.
-Even if you don’t want to swim, it’s a great spot for topping up your tan or just lazing around with a book in the sunshine.
+Even if you don’t want to swim, it’s an excellent spot for topping up your tan or just lazing around with a book in the sunshine.

-This beach is just a five-minute walk from the main street and luckily it's big enough that you don't need any other beaches in Port Douglas.
+This beach is just a five-minute walk from the main street, and luckily it's big enough that you won't need to visit any other beaches in Port Douglas.

 4. Hike the Flagstaff Hill Trail

-One of the other things to do in Port Douglas for free is hike the short Flagstaff Hill Trail.
-Located right by the 4 Mile Beach, this trail offers you a great view of it.
+One of the other things to do at Port Douglas for free is hike the short Flagstaff Hill Trail.
+Located right by the Four Mile Beach, this trail offers you a great view of it.

-The Flagstaff Hill Trail starts at the North end of 4 Mile Beach and ends at the Rex Smeal Park.
-Start by climbing the steps and the vista will soon spread out beneath you.
+The Flagstaff Hill Trail starts at the North end of Four Mile Beach and ends at the Rex Smeal Park.
+Start by climbing the steps, and the vista will soon spread out beneath you.

-The walk is easy and can be conquered in about 30 minutes – take note, however, that there are a number of steps to climb.
-When you get to the viewing platform you will be able to enjoy sweeping views of the Coral Sea, sparkling beach, and verdant rainforest that fringes the bay.
-If you were looking for a way to make your friends back home jealous, a photo from this look-out might just do the trick.
+The walk is easy and can be conquered in about 30 minutes.
+Take note, however, that there are a lot of steps to climb.
+When you get to the viewing platform, you can enjoy sweeping views of the Coral Sea, sparkling beach, and verdant rainforest that fringes the bay.
+If you were looking for a way to make your friends back home jealous, a photo of the Coral Sea from this lookout might just do the trick.

-The nice thing about this trail is that at one end you have the beach where you can swim and cool off afterward, and at the other end is Main Street, where you can grab a bite if you’ve worked up an appetite whilst hiking.
-It’s win-win whichever end you wind up at.
+The nice thing about this trail is that at one end, you have the beach where you can swim and cool off afterward, and at the other end is Main Street, where you can grab a bite if you’ve worked up an appetite whilst hiking.
+It’s a win-win, whichever end you wind up at.

 5. Take a day trip to the Great Barrier Reef

-One of the most popular activities in Port Douglas is definitely to go on a day trip to the Great Barrier Reef.
-Most boat trips offer the chance to do an initiation dive but I stuck to snorkeling and managed to see quite a lot like that as well.
+One of the most popular activities to do in Port Douglas is definitely to go on a day trip to the Great Barrier Reef.
+Most boat trips offer the chance to do an initiation dive, but I stuck to snorkeling and managed to see quite a lot like that as well.